ottowayne/laravel-langcheck/README.md

 ## Installation

-Install via composer:
+To install via composer add the following line to your composer.json:

 ```
-composer require ottowayne/langcheck --dev
+"ottowayne/laravel-langcheck": "dev-master"
 ```

-The *dev*-paramter is optional but I recommend using this package in local environments only.
+I recommend using this package in local environments (require-dev) only.

 Finally add the service provider to your app.php: